digital-analytics-program/gov-wide-code/README.md

 ## Digital Analytics Program Government-wide Code

 Provides a JavaScript file for US federal agencies to link or embed in their websites to participate in the Digital Analytics Program.
 The latest version 8.0 of DAP GA code contains only GA4 tracking.
-GA Universal Analytics (UA) data collection and reporting was retired on June 24, 2024.
+GA UA data collection and reporting was retired on June 24, 2024.

 * [`Universal-Federated-Analytics.js`](Universal-Federated-Analytics.js) (full)
 * [`Universal-Federated-Analytics-Min.js`](Universal-Federated-Analytics-Min.js) (minified)